metakgp/mftp/README.md

 ```

 > [!NOTE]
-> This also is `DOCTOR_MODE` as on of the env variables, which is optional and considers one value only `--cron`.
+> There also is `DOCTOR_MODE` as one of the environment variables, which is optional and considers one value only `--cron`.
 We will use it in the sub-section just next.

 #### As a cronjob